vishwasenthil/restaraunt-homepage/README.md

 # restaraunt-homepage
 link to site: [little lemon homepage](https://vishwasenthil.github.io/restaraunt-homepage)

-this website was part of a project in the meta frond end developer specilization on coursera
+this website was part of a project in the meta frond end developer specialization on coursera

 # about
 this website is a sample homepage for a make believe restaraunt named little lemon.